dror27/dk-shack/vol2/songs/en/Nocturnal Premonitions.md

 \
 Faults of man akin\
 To jet line drawings ‘cross the sky\
-Women nurture, but a king\
+Woman nurtures, but a king\
-Feeds on crumbs, a-free of pies \
+Feeds on crumbs, free of pies \
 \
 Seven are the sins of love\
 Count them up, don’t ask why\